abilandz/PH8124/Lecture_6/Lecture_6.md

 test TEST Test 11test test
 ```

-The special character '^' is an anchor for beginning of a line, and a lot of other commands interpret this character in the same fashion.
+The special character '^' is an anchor for the beginning of a line, and a lot of other commands interpret this character in the same fashion.
 Opposite to it, if we need to print all lines in the file which contain the specified pattern only at the end of the line, we need to use '$':

 ```bash
 grep "t22$" grepExample.txt